docsforadobe/javascript-tools-guide/3 - File System Access/folder-object.rst

 ********
 ``folderObj.create()``

-Creates a folder at the location given by this object’s path property.
+Creates a folder at the location given by this object's path property.

 Returns true if the folder was created successfully.